funwithflutter/fun-with-flutter-blog/content/posts/provider-with-statenotifier.md

 }
 ```

 Next we will modify our `runApp` function to also have a `Provider<ILocalStorage>` that provides a `FakeLocalStorage` implementation.
-We use a `MultiProvider` to create the `StateNotifierProvider` as well.
+We use a `MultiProvider` to create and provide everything.

 ```dart
 void main() => runApp(